May-Tove/May-Tove/README.md

 ### Hi there 👋 my name is May-Tove
 #### I am a front-end development student based in Norway :woman_technologist:

 After 7 years in the hotel industry i finally made the decition to aim for a digital future.
-I am currently finishing the first year of my studies and will begin my second and last year this fall.
+I am currently finishing the first year of my studies at Noroff and will begin my second and last year this fall.

 #### I am passionate about
 - :computer: Technology